llnl/benchpark/docs/add-a-system-config.rst

 5. Add Software Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we define the ``compute_packages_section()`` function, where you can include any
+Finally, we define the ``compute_packages_section()`` function, where you can include
-package that you would like the package manager, such as spack, to find on the system,
+any package that you would like the package manager, such as Spack, to find on the
-meaning it will not build that package from source and use your system package instead.
+system, meaning it will not build that package from source and use your system package
-For each package that you include, you need to define its spec ``name@version`` and the
+instead.
+For each package that you include, you need to define its spec ``name@version``
-system path ``prefix`` to the package.
-Additionally for spack, you need to set
+and the system path ``prefix`` to the package.
+Additionally for Spack, you need to set
-``buildable: False`` to use the package as an external.
+``buildable: False`` to tell Spack not to build that package.

 At minimum, we recommend you define externals for ``cmake`` and ``mpi`` (users also
-typically define externals for math libraries like ``blas`` and ``lapack``).
-This is
+typically define externals for other libraries, e.g. math libraries like ``blas`` and
-because certain packages (e.g. ``cmake``) can take a long time to build, and packages
+``lapack``).
+This is because certain packages (e.g. ``cmake``) can take a long time to
-such as ``mpi``, ``blas``, and ``lapack`` can influence runtime performance
+build, and packages such as ``mpi``, ``blas``, and ``lapack`` can influence runtime
-significantly.
-Additionally, for systems with accelerators, define externals for CUDA
+performance significantly.
+Additionally, for systems with accelerators, define externals
-and ROCm runtime libraries (see an example for a `CUDA system
+for CUDA and ROCm runtime libraries (see externals examples for a `CUDA system
 <https://github.com/LLNL/benchpark/blob/e82e3a26aef54855cf281c088b8f149ab7d87d9d/systems/llnl-matrix/system.py#L274>`_,
-and a `ROCm system
+or a `ROCm system
 <https://github.com/LLNL/benchpark/blob/e82e3a26aef54855cf281c088b8f149ab7d87d9d/systems/llnl-elcapitan/system.py#L483>`_).
 Also, see :ref:`adding-sys-packages`, for help on how to search for the packages
 available on your system.